-VERDICT / The Midland ER210 is one of the smallest emergency radios available, making it an excellent addition to camping and backpacking equipment, but the hand crank is below average.
+Verdict / The Midland ER210 is one of the smallest emergency radios available, which makes it an excellent addition to camping and backpacking equipment, but the hand crank isn’t very efficient.

 The Midland ER210 is one of the smallest crank radios available.
-It receives NOAA weather alerts and all AM and FM stations with a digital tuner.
-The hand crank and the reception quality in all conditions tested below average, but its Cree LED is among the brightest crank radio lights, and the maximum volume is above average.
-While it's not a great radio for entertainment purposes, it's a good addition to an emergency preparedness kit and camping equipment.
+It receives NOAA weather alerts and all AM and FM stations, which you program using a digital tuner.
+The hand crank isn’t efficient, and its reception quality was below average in all the conditions we tested.
+Still, its Cree LED light is among the brightest on a crank radio, and it has a louder-than-average maximum volume.
+While it's not a great radio for entertainment purposes, it's a good addition to an emergency preparedness kit or camping equipment.

-The radio’s biggest downside is its inefficient hand crank, which only produced an average of one minute and 13 seconds of battery life in our tests after two minutes of cranking.
-In this test, we drained the battery and cranked the generator for two minutes, using a metronome to maintain a two revolutions per second speed.
+The ER210’s biggest downside is its inefficient hand crank, which only produced an average of one minute and 13 seconds of battery life after two minutes of cranking.
+For this test, we drained the battery completely and cranked the generator for two minutes, using a metronome to maintain a two revolutions per second speed.
 For comparison, the best crank radio produced over 13 minutes of battery life in the same test.
-This deficiency is magnified by the fact that the radio doesn't take disposable batteries, which means that you have to rely on the internal rechargeable battery.
+This deficiency is magnified by the fact that the radio doesn't take disposable batteries, which means you have to rely on the internal rechargeable battery.

-In our tests, the rechargeable battery took four hours and 26 minutes to reach a full charge when plugged into an outlet, which is above average.
-When we played the radio continuously at full volume, it had a battery life of eight hours and 13 minutes, which is also above average.
-You can charge the battery via the hand crank, a USB port and the solar panel.
+In our tests, the rechargeable battery took four hours and 26 minutes to reach a full charge when plugged into an outlet, which is faster than average.
+When we played the radio continuously at its maximum volume, it had an average battery life of eight hours and 13 minutes, which is also better than average.
+In addition to using the hand crank or a power outlet, you can charge the ER210’s battery via its USB port or its solar panel.

-Its reception quality received a B in the AM and backcountry tests and a B-plus in the FM test.
-This means the overall comparative reception quality is decent but not great.
-However, the NOAA weather band reception is just as good as it is with the best weather radio we tested, which makes the ER210 a good addition to an emergency preparedness kit and camping gear.
+The radio received a B in our AM and backcountry reception tests and a B+ in the FM test.
+This means, comparatively speaking, that its reception quality is decent but not great.
+However, its NOAA weather band reception is just as good as that of the best crank radio we tested, which makes the ER210 a good addition to an emergency preparedness kit or camping gear.

 At 10.6 ounces, the ER210 is one of the lightest and smallest crank radios available.
-While it doesn't have water-resistant casing like the best crank radios, the casing has impact-resistant rubber and a solid-formed handle.
-You can easily tie it to a backpack or slip it into a pocket without any trouble.
-In addition, its Cree LED flashlight is one of the brightest we saw in our reviews, and it features a Morse code beacon setting.
+While its casing isn’t water-resistant like the best crank radios’, it is made of impact-resistant rubber and has a solid-formed handle.
+Because of this, it’s easy to tie the radio to your backpack or slip it in your pocket.
+In addition, its Cree LED flashlight is one of the brightest in our test group, and it features a Morse code beacon setting.